 EMDR targets past, present and future.
 Developed in the late 80s in the states by Francine Shapiro, EMDR has been researched extensively and has been recommended by the World Health Organization, American Psychological Association and the American Psychiatric Association for the treatment of trauma.

 EMDR utilizes eye movement, alternating beeps or alternating taps on the back of the hands (also known as bilateral stimulation) to assist the person with the processing of difficult material.
 Difficult material can range from sexual assault or abuse memories, to a car accident or trauma experienced in the workplace.
 Conflict with siblings, witnessing parental arguments or bullying in school can have just as big an impact as issues that are typically associated with the more traditional definition of trauma.
 Learn more about EMDR treatment for Trauma – Post-Traumatic Stress Disorder.

-Annette Poechman is an EMDR trained therapist with First Responders Training, who works with individuals who have had a wide variety of experiences that are negatively affecting their life.
+Annette Poechman is a Certified EMDR Therapist, which includes training for first responders.
+Annette works with individuals who have had a wide variety of experiences that are negatively affecting their life.
 She understands the importance of developing a strong therapeutic relationship before embarking on the journey of processing distressing life events.
 If you want to change your life, talk to Annette to learn more about how personal counselling and EMDR will make a difference.
 Listening.
 Guiding.
 Caring.